ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ## What are AI Actions

-In the evolving landscape of digital experience, artificial intelligence becomes more and more important by enhancing user interaction and automating complex processes.
+When you look around, artificial intelligence becomes more and more important by enhancing user interaction and automating complex processes.
 [[= product_name =]] can be equipped with the AI Actions LTS update, which harnesses AI's potential to automate time-consuming editorial tasks.
 AI Actions is an extensible solution for integrating features provided by AI services into your workflows, all managed through a user-friendly interface.

-Out-of-the-box, AI Actions includes two essential components: a framework package and an OpenAI connector package.
+Out-of-the-box, AI Actions solution includes two essential components: a framework package and an OpenAI connector package.
 It comes pre-configured with the following action types:

 - [Refine text](#refining-text): Rewrite existing text according to instructions set in a prompt